» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 *Note: clinical signs can reflect a combination of both mechanical and hormonal disturbances depending on the type of tumor present.

-Though the cause of pituitary tumors as yet remains unknown, factors that may play a role in their development in rats include:
+Though the cause of pituitary tumors remains elusive, factors that may play a role in their development in rats include:

 • Age